Skip to main content

 • HOLD: An agent has put the call on hold (e.g. while the agent is preparing a transfer).

-• TRANSFER: The customer interaction is transferred to another destination.
-Destinations can be another agent, queue/ring group or another phone number.
+• TRANSFER: The customer interaction is transferred by an agent handling the customer to another destination.
+Destinations can be another agent, a queue/ring group or another phone number.
 The properties agents, queue, ringGroup and externalNumber contain the destination of the transfer.
 The properties previousAgents, previousQueue and previousRingGroup contain the origin of the transfer.

 Journey Outcomes